valentinaruts/website_OH/content/project/graduate.md

 +++

 I am looking for graduate students interested in learning modelling and data-model integration techniques while studying carbon cycle dynamics.
-[Send me an email](mailto:ohararuk@ucf.edu) summarizing your background and what motivates you to do research.
+[Send me an email](mailto:ohararuk@ucf.edu) summarizing your background and what motivates you to do research in this field.